 Don’t even get me started about the car seat situation when she’s hot.
 The screaming is NEXT LEVEL impressive.
 (We bought the Noggle for that).

-These cute neckerchiefs solve the problem for beating the heat even if we only stay in the shade.
+These cute neckerchiefs solve the problem of beating the heat even if we only stay in the shade, but baby sunglasses help too.

 While this would typically be just as simple as buying premade neckerchiefs online for most people, it’s a well-known no-no for babies to have this around their neck that tie because of choking and breathing hazards.